 I was on a strict budget while I visited Abisko since it was back in my teaching days, and I was spending my money elsewhere on things like my dog-sledding tour so I didn’t take a Northern lights tour while in Abisko.

-Instead, each night when I was staying at STF Turiststation I would check the aurora livestream (it’s since changed, but you can now find it livestreaming on Twitch — it’s going off right now as I type this, at 3 AM Swedish time!) and then go for a little night hike with my photography gear.
+Instead, each night when I was staying at STF Turiststation, I would check the aurora livestream and then go for a little night hike with my photography gear.
+You can check the aurora livestream on Twitch — it’s going off right now as I type this, at 7 AM Swedish time, which is surreal for me to write from the forever-summer of Bangkok!

 It’s not a fantastic photo, but I’m proud that I was able to capture the purple element which was visible even to the naked eye.

 So, yes, you can absolutely self-guide and see the Northern lights on your own!
-However, after taking several Northern lights tours in Tromso, I have to say that if you can afford it, taking a tour offers a far better and more comfortable experience, with a much higher guarantee of seeing the lights.
+However, after taking several Northern lights tours in Tromso and other places since then, I have to say that taking a tour offers a far better and more comfortable experience with a much higher guarantee of seeing the lights.

 Personally, if I were to re-do this trip, I’d take a tour at least one night of my trip — it would have been worth the extra expenditure, something I can now only see with hindsight.